 Facing Deportation?
-Even immigrants have rights.
+Immigrants have rights.
 5 things to know about removal

 But here’s the thing, even if you don’t have residency in the United States, you still have rights.
 It’s important to understand that most people have recourse when faced with deportation.
 In my more than two decades as an immigration lawyer I have seen thousands of deportation cases end favorably.
 But this only works if you TRY.
 Many immigrants don’t even realize they have the right to a lawyer!